What You Should Know About Birth Injuries and Brain Damage

 - fibroids are present in the uterus

 Attempts can be made in the weeks leading up to the birth to try to turn the baby around in the birth canal, so they are in the proper position.
-If this doesn’t work, a C-section should be scheduled.
+If the caregiver finds it impossible to place the baby in the proper position, a C-section should be scheduled.
 If a healthcare provider fails to monitor a baby in the breech position in the weeks leading up to birth, they are negligent.

 Other potential issues during birth are when the umbilical cord becomes wrapped around the baby’s neck, or if the placenta separates from the uterine wall too early.
 Large babies also run the risk of getting stuck in the birth canal, which can increase the risk of losing oxygen for too long.